 - dry ingredients: all purpose flour, a teaspoon baking soda, and salt

-- add ins: semi sweet chocolate chips, dark chocolate chips or chunks, and chopped walnuts
+- add ins: semi-sweet chocolate chips, dark chocolate chips or chocolate chunks, and chopped walnuts.

-Cream together the shortening and butter, then add the regular sugar and light brown sugar until the mixture is creamy.
+Step 1: Cream the shortening and butter in a stand mixer fitted with a paddle attachment or in a large bowl with a hand mixer, then add the regular sugar and light brown sugar until the mixture is creamy.
 We’re talking a minute or two here, so don’t skimp on the mixing time.

 Add the eggs and vanilla and you have your wet ingredients ready to go.